 The campaign wasn't all that contentious (or it would have been more memorable).
-The two biggest parties were in favor of the change, but some of the smaller parties were opposed and there was some debate in the media and we had the usual election poster slogans to try to energize the voters.
+The two biggest parties were in favor of the change, but some of the smaller parties were opposed.
+There was some debate in the media and we had the usual election poster slogans to try to energize the voters.

-In the early years of this decade there were many stories in the media about "non-national" women coming to Ireland to have their babies here in order that their babies have Irish (and, thus, EU) citizenship.
+In the early 2000s, there were many stories in the media about "non-national" women coming to Ireland to have their babies here in order that their babies have Irish (and, thus, EU) citizenship.
 We didn't have the phrase "anchor baby" – "maternity tourism" was tossed around a bit – but the basic premise was the same: women were coming to Ireland to have babies so that they could stay in Ireland or any other EU state.

 Given all the talk in America about this "anchor baby" issue, that might be the most interesting aspect of the Irish experience.
 Prior to the 2004 referendum, Ireland was out of line not only with the United Kingdom, but with every other member of the European Union.